Franz Pfender

-Franz Pfender (August 5, 1899 - July 9, 1972) was a German politician of the Christian Democratic Union (CDU) and former member of the German Bundestag.
+Franz Pfender (August 5, 1899 - July 9, 1972) was a German politician of the Centre Party and the Christian Democratic Union (CDU) and a member of the German Bundestag.

 Life

+After attended Volksschule, Pfender served as a soldier in World War I from 1917 to 1918.
+In 1921, he became a member of a Catholic workers' association in Württemberg.
+From 1922, he worked as a full-time official for the Christian trade unions in Württemberg and, in 1924, he moved to the Province of Upper Silesia working in the same capacity.
+From 1926 to 1933, he was a member of the Upper Silesian provincial parliament for the Centre Party.

+After the Nazi seizure of power in 1933, Pfender was forced to relinquish his political and trade union positions.
+He lived in Silesia during the following years and worked as a district manager for a life insurance company.
+From 1939 to 1945, he served as a soldier in World War II until he was captured as a prisoner of war.

-Pfender was a member of the state parliament for Württemberg-Hohenzollern from 1946 to 1952.
-At the same time, after the federal elections in 1949, he moved into the first German Bundestag via the state list of the CDU Württemberg-Hohenzollern, of which he was a member until 1953.
-In the Bundestag he was a member of the Committee for Reconstruction and Housing, the Committee for Homeland Displacement and the Committee for Internal Restructuring.
+After the end of the war, Pfender returned to politics and became a member of the Landtag (state parliament) for Württemberg-Hohenzollern from 1946 to 1952.
+At the federal elections in 1949, he entered the first German Bundestag via the state list of the Christian Democratic Union (CDU) Württemberg-Hohenzollern, of which he was a member until 1953.
+In the Bundestag, he was a member of the Committee for Reconstruction and Housing, the Committee for Homeland Displacement and the Committee for Internal Restructuring.